All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 May 1889: “[Cleveland’s] one uniform idea has gone by the board.
 The players killed it, and with a half notion that the gray and black was responsible for light hitting and some of the accidents.
 Al Reach is building the new suits.
 They are of the Philadelphia class and made of jersey cloth.
 The suits will be here by Friday next, when the team opens against Chicago.
 The new uniforms will be navy blue in color, with black stockings, white and black barred caps, white belts and ‘Cleveland’ in white block letters across the breast.
 The players chose this array themselves.
 The gray suits may as well be hung on the back hook.
 No more games will be won in them this season.
 The Jonah idea is a great one.”
 From The Sporting Life, May 1, 1889.
 Research from Chuck McGill.

 May 1889: “Cleveland, O., May 18. […] The Cleveland Spiders – so called on account of their peculiar appearance in their suits of black and blue – are in the East fighting their way along as well as ever a new team fought.”
 From The Sporting Life, May 22, 1889.
 Research from Peter Reitan.
-This report confirms the origin of the Spider nickname.
+This report may suggest the origin of the Spider nickname.

 August 1889: “The Clevelands have a new uniform.
 It is all black, even to caps and stockings.
 The only white in the suit is the belt and the letters across the breast of the shirt.
 The uniform was ordered when the team was in Philadelphia, and, as [manager] Loftus jokingly remarked: ‘We got the mourning in advance.’
 The suit is not a Nadjy, the trousers being made loose after the present pattern of the Cleveland’s solid blue suit.”
 From the New York Evening Telegram, August 7, 1889.
 Regarding the term “Nadjy,” researcher Bill Grindler adds: “Nadjy refers to an operetta of the same name which opened at the Casio Theater on Broadway on May 14, 1888.
 In this operetta the title character of ‘Nadjy’ appears in at least one scene in an all-black ballerina costume including a hat.”